shoutem/shoutem.github.io/_posts/1-1-6-Animations.md

 ## Driver

-Animation is driven by the `driver`.
+The animation is driven by the `driver`.
 Driver encapsulates the creation of animation [input events](https://facebook.github.io/react-native/docs/animations.html#input-events), making React Native animations even more declarative.
 Drivers are attached to animation components which want to listen to specific driver inputs.
-For now, we're supporing only `ScrollDriver`, that binds scrolling of RN [ScrollView](https://facebook.github.io/react-native/docs/scrollview.html) to the attaching animation components.
+For now, we're supporting only `ScrollDriver`, that binds scrolling of RN [ScrollView](https://facebook.github.io/react-native/docs/scrollview.html) to the attaching animation components.
 Binding is done via passing properties to `ScrollView`:

 ```javascript
 import React from 'react';